Tymewalk/EfficientEnigma/README.md

 $welcomemessage (message) - Sets the messsage to be sent. `<name>` replaces it with the user's name, whereas `<ping>` pings the user.
 Default: `<ping> Welcome to our server, <name>!`

 $welcomechannel #(channel) - Set the channel that welcome messages get sent in.
 Default: welcome

+$leavetoggle (on/off) - Turns the message when a member leaves on and off.
+Default: off

+$leavemessage (message) - Sets the messsage to be sent. `<name>` replaces it with the user's name, whereas `<ping>` pings the user.
+Default: `What a shame, <name> just left the server...`

+$leavechannel #(channel) - Set the channel that leaving messages get sent in.
+Default: welcome